 Since his December 9, 2008 arrest Blagojevich has proclaimed his innocence.
 That wasn't enough to save his job.
 On January 8, 2009, the Illinois House of Representatives voted 114-1 to impeach him for misconduct in office (for the record, Rep. Milt Patterson, D-Chicago, was the lone opponent).
 In response, the governor launched a media blitz on top TV talk shows such as "Good Morning America" and "The View," to explain his position.
 It was a short campaign.
 On January 29, the Illinois Senate voted 59-0 to remove him from office; in a separate vote, they permanently barred him from holding state office.
 Lieutenant Governor Patrick Quinn almost immediately was sworn in as Illinois's new governor.
 Last July Blagojevich's former chief of staff, John Harris, pleaded guilty to federal charges, and in return for a reduced sentence, agreed to testify.

 Milorad "Rod" Blagojevich, now 53, the son of Serbian immigrants, ironically had been first elected governor of Illinois in 2002 as a reformer, following a three-term stint as a U.S. congressman (5th District).
-His Republican predecessor, George Ryan, was destined for federal prison, along with dozens of other persons, for participating in a statewide scheme to sell driver's licenses to illegal immigrants.
-Many recipients of those licenses, in fact, had caused accidents, some fatal.
-On the heels of such a track record, Blagojevich looked pretty good.
-But he also proved a man of a giant-sized ego, prone to starting or escalating clashes with the Illinois legislature, especially Democratic House Speaker Michael Madigan.
+His Republican predecessor, George Ryan, was destined for federal prison, along with dozens of other persons.
+Ryan had steered state contracts to political allies and donors, and blocked a probe of state employees issuing commercial driver's licenses to unqualified applicants in exchange for bribes.
+On the heels of such a track record, Blagojevich came off as a real reformer.
+But he also was possessed of giant-sized ego, prone to starting or escalating clashes with the Illinois legislature, especially Democratic House Speaker Michael Madigan.

 By the fall of 2008, the governor's political stock was running low.
 The Chicago Tribune reported that "Blago" had the lowest ratings of any elected politician in nearly three decades of that paper's opinion polls.
 And a Rasmussen poll revealed that zero percent of Illinois voters rated Gov. Blagojevich as "excellent," whereas four percent, 29 percent and 64 percent gave him respective ratings of "good," "fair" and "poor."
 It was clear that serious cash would be needed for a re-election bid or a run for the U.S. Senate.